-- (a) who the members of Senior Management are; - (b) who and the Compliance Officer is; and - (c) the reporting channels to be used by Employees of the Ventura Prime FX for purposes of Compliance and complying with the internal reporting structure of the Ventura Prime FX.
+- a. who the members of Senior Management are; - b. who and the Compliance Officer is; and - c. the reporting channels to be used by Employees of the Ventura Prime FX for purposes of Compliance and complying with the internal reporting structure of the Ventura Prime FX.

-3.2 Summary of risks associated with the business
+2. Summary of risks associated with the business

 As a provider of Online Trading Services, the Ventura Prime FX will always be at risk of abuse for purposes of money laundering and terrorist financing.
-The "abusers" may be seeking new corporate vehicles or trusts as a means of disguising or hiding assets or transactions, as a conduit for proceeds obtained through illegal acts or for creating layers of "smoke and mirrors" to prevent identification of ultimate controllers or owners of assets or Legal Persons.
+The "abusers" may be seeking new corporate vehicles or trusts as a means of disguising or hiding assets or transactions, as a conduit for proceeds obtained through illegal acts or for creating layers of "smoke and mirrors" to

-4. WHAT IS MONEY LAUNDERING?
+WHAT IS MONEY LAUNDERING?

-4.1 The term Money Laundering
+1. The term Money Laundering